donnemartin/dev-setup/README.md

 What's a developer without [Git](http://git-scm.com/)?

-We'll visit the [section to run the script brew.sh](#install-homebrew-formulae-with-python2-and-python3) later in the installation process to install git along with a number of useful Homebrew formulae.
-Because our brew.sh will automate the install of the git, the following is provided mainly for reference.
+Git should have been installed when you ran through the [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools) section.
+The following is provided for reference.

     $ git --version